minchinweb/minchin.pelican.readers.commonmark/Readme.rst

 COMMONMARK_HTML_PARSER = "html.parser"
   Will be set to "lxml" is it is installed.
 This is the parser that Beautiful Soup uses.

+COMMONMARK_DEBUG = False
+  If you want to see the debugging for the Markdown-IT library (very verbose).
+  (Not yet implemented; we need regex filtering first.)